agahkarakuzu/eda_organized/README.md

 <details><summary> <b> 💚 Add comments to the <a src="https://github.com/agahkarakuzu/eda_organized/tree/master/src">functions</a> in this repo </b> </font> </summary>

-On purpose, I did not add any header comments to the functions I wrote for this course.
+I did not add any header comments to the functions I wrote for this course on purpose.
 1. Fork this repository
 2. Create a header comment for one of the functions you choose and make a pull request to this repository!